HiDefTextiles/HiDefKnits/README.md

 	Therefore hardware requirements or third party support needs to be minimal or easy to install.

+5. Auto-generated patterns.
+	Machine Learning on what is considered aesthetically pleasing knitwear.
+	Here the learning algorithm would be based on Ravelry patterns, where the features are pattern difficulty ranking, users' project status statistics, pattern attributes, and imagery to name a few.
+	Using the models there would be auto-generated patterns, where high-scoring ones would be uploaded to Ravelry as a mean of income source for HiDef Knits continued developement.

 2.3.
 Derived opportunity (Spin-off)
 -----------------------------------